Omega-3 Deficiency During Pregnancy: Risks, Symptoms & Prevention (2026)

 FAQs:

-1. Why is Omega 3 important during pregnancy?
+1. Why Omega 3 is important during pregnancy?

 Ans.
-It is crucial for the development of baby’s brain, eye/vision and other overall growth.
+It is crucial for the development of baby’s brain, eye & vision and other overall growth.

 2. What occurs, if a pregnant woman doesn’t have sufficient Omega 3?